Man in blue shirt smiles looking at laptop as he reclines on a couch

 What Is Credit History?

-5 min read
+6 min read

-1. Your credit history is a summary of your experience managing credit accounts and debts
+1. Your credit history is a summary of your experience managing credit accounts and debts.

 Definition of credit score and credit history

-What is a credit history, and what is a credit score?
-These are two important concepts that can impact a person’s finances but can be difficult to understand.
+What is credit history, and what’s a credit score?
+These two important concepts can impact a person’s finances but can be difficult to understand.
+Here, we’ll break down what you need to know about credit history and credit scores, and why they’re important.

 Credit history

-Note: There are three major credit bureaus: Experian, Equifax, and TransUnion.
-Your credit history may be different at each credit bureau, because some creditors may not submit information to all three.
+Your creditors (banks, lenders, utility companies, etc.) usually report your credit activity and information to at least one major credit bureau (also called a “credit reporting agency”).
+There are three major credit bureaus: Experian, Equifax, and TransUnion.
+Your credit history may be different at each credit reporting agency because some creditors may not submit information to all three.

 Your credit history includes: